nu5d10c/G2FUZZ/docs/fuzzing_in_depth.md

 If the queue in the CI is huge and/or the execution time is slow then you can also add `AFL_NO_STARTUP_CALIBRATION=1` to skip the initial queue calibration phase and start fuzzing at once.
+But only do that if the calibration time is too long for your overall available fuzz run time.

 1. Always:
     * LTO has a much longer compile time which is diametrical to short fuzzing -